MonikaBarget/distant-reading/docs/pages_tasksheet_mileycyrus.md

 # Distant reading case study "Miley Cyrus"

+:book: I generally use this case study in my data feminism lecture to showcase possible feminist and intersectional readings.

 ## Feminist and intersectional approaches to Miley Cyrus's VMA2013 performance

 ### The VMA2013 controversy